marcoaam/takeaway-app/README.md

 Week 4 test at Makers Academy - Object oriented model of a takeaway restaurant using RSpec for TDD.

-The main goal for this test was to write clean code, object design, comunication and TWILIO API integration.
+The main goal for this test was to write clean code, object oriented application design, comunication and TWILIO API integration.

 How to use
 ----------